 Innovation in the Age of No-code🔗

 Napoleon Bonaparte is the man usually credited with the phrase “An army marches on its stomach.”
-He was right because the range of military operations at the beginning of the 19th century mostly depended on availability of food supplies.
-Apparently a man who put his money where his mouth was, he offered a prize of 12,000 francs to anybody who would invent a technique for preserving food.
-By doing that, Napoleon had officially kicked off the research into canned food and started an era of continuous improvements in food preservation, packaging and transportation technology.
+He was right because the range of military operations at the beginning of the nineteenth century mostly depended on availability of food supplies.
+Apparently a man who put his money where his mouth was, Napoleon offered a prize of 12,000 francs to anybody who would invent a technique for preserving food.
+By doing that, he had officially kicked off the research into canned food and started an era of continuous improvements in food preservation, packaging and transportation technology.
 The effort eventually paid off by making possible even overseas military operations that mobilized millions of soldiers in the two World Wars.
-Tin and food had been always available for centuries.
-Figuring out a way to use the former to preserve the latter — that was innovation.
+Tin and food had been available for centuries.
+Figuring out a way to use the former to preserve the latter—that was innovation.

 We have previously seen how the Japanese school of thought handled this issue and came up with some of the most ingenious ideas in scientific management.
 The Americans, too, produced their fair share of thinkers and concepts in this field.
 Engineers like W. Edwards Deming and Joseph M. Juran and concepts like Six Sigma and Total Quality Management helped save innovation from the grips of happenstance and the heroics of a few insanely talented people.
 It was finally conquered, having been made predictable, continuous and sustainable through the use of particular techniques.
 Today innovation arises from well-designed processes in an incremental fashion.